SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

     kubectl create -f configuration-service.yml
     kubectl create -f iris-efs-volume.yml
     ```
-* [ ] Install and configure backend RDW services.
+* [ ] Configure RDW services.
 This step glosses over a **lot** of configuration details, highlighting just a few high-level steps.
 Read the architecture and runbook documents, and the annotated configuration files to fully understand all the configuration options.
     1. Generate encrypted passwords/secrets and set in configuration files.
 Need configuration service port-forward or exec into pod and install curl.
         ```bash
         kubectl exec -it configuration-deployment-xxx -- curl -X POST --data-urlencode "my+secret" http://localhost:8888/encrypt